zhihao-lin/3dgcn/README.md

 <img src="imgs/fig_seg.PNG" alt="" width="400"/>

 3D-GCN is able to perform part-segmentation on point cloud objects.
-Please refer to `segmentation/README` for more training ann testing details.
+Please refer to `segmentation/README` for more training and testing details.